manojr123/snap-share-app/README.md

    - the URL is shared on the mentioned social media platforms.
    - Appropriate meta tags are obtained from a obtained from a backend hosted node server
    - Handles errors and success scenarios while fetching data
+   - Design is responsive and works seamlessly on different devices and screen sizes

 # Folder Structure
   - **'components'** folder - Contains all the React Components